Impact of Log Parsing on Deep Learning-Based Anomaly Detection: Experimental Design

 \subsection{Methodology for RQ2}

+Recall that RQ2 investigates the relationship between the distinguishability of log parsing results and anomaly detection accuracy.
 To answer RQ2, we need distinguishable and indistinguishable log parsing results to compare in terms of anomaly detection accuracy.
-Although the log parsing results generated for RQ1 are available, they are mostly distinguishable, leading to unbalanced data for RQ2.
-To systematically assess the impact of the distinguishability of log parsing results on anomaly detection accuracy using well-balanced data, we generate pairs of distinguishable and indistinguishable log parsing results.
+Although the log parsing results generated for RQ1 are available, they are mostly (but not all) distinguishable, leading to unbalanced data for RQ2.
+To systematically assess the impact of the distinguishability of log parsing results on anomaly detection accuracy using balanced data, we generate pairs of distinguishable and indistinguishable log parsing results.

 Specifically, let $d(R)$ be the distinguishability --- expressed as a Boolean value, either \emph{true} ($T$) or \emph{false} ($F$) --- of a log parsing result $R$.
-For each log parsing result $R$ generated in the context of RQ1 (i.e., 16 log parsing results for each of the two datasets), we first created a pair of log parsing results $\langle R, R' \rangle$ by artificially generating $R'$ from $R$ such that $d(R') = \neg d(R)$ using Algorithms~\ref{alg:indist} and \ref{alg:dist}, detailed further below.
-By definition, if the log parsing result $R$ is distinguishable then $R'$ will be indistinguishable and vice versa.
+For each log parsing result $R$ (i.e., the result of executing a log parsing technique for a dataset) generated in the context of RQ1 (i.e., 16 log parsing results for each of the two datasets), we first created a pair of log parsing results $\langle R, R' \rangle$ by artificially generating $R'$ from $R$ such that $d(R') = \neg d(R)$ using Algorithms~\ref{alg:indist} and \ref{alg:dist}, detailed further below.
+By definition, if $R$ is distinguishable then $R'$ will be indistinguishable and vice versa.
 For the sake of simplicity, we denote the distinguishable result (be it $R$ or $R'$) as $R_\mathit{dst}$ and the indistinguishable one (respectively, either $R'$ or $R$) as $R_\mathit{ind}$.
 We then executed, for all pairs $\langle R_\mathit{dst}, R_\mathit{ind} \rangle$, all the considered anomaly detection techniques twice: the first time using $R_\mathit{dst}$ as input and the second time using $R_\mathit{ind}$ as input; for each run of each anomaly detection technique we computed its accuracy in terms of precision, recall, and F1 score.
 By doing so, we obtained the anomaly detection accuracy scores for pairs of distinguishable ($R_\mathit{dst}$) and indistinguishable ($R_\mathit{ind}$) versions of log parsing results, and then compared them.